 - O’o Farm offers a wonderful tour of their organic gardens and prepares a fresh lunch.

 - Best places for freshly made sandwiches and picnic supplies: Honolua Store in Kapalua and Aina Gourmet Market in Honua Kai resort.
 This store is good for picnic supplies, too.
 You can take your food to the beach or dine on one of their outdoor picnic tables.

-- Great Makawao bakery: T. Komoda Store & Bakery is a pastry lover’s dream.
+- In Upcountry at Makawao the famous bakery, T. Komoda Store & Bakery, is a pastry lover’s dream.
 T Komoda is famous for their cream puffs, malasadas and long johns.

 - A unique and refreshing sweet treat from the road to Hana: Ice cream made of coconut milk at Coconut Glen’s .
 Their coconut ice cream is all natural and served in a coconut shell with a spoon carved out of a coconut shell.
 Coconut Glen’s is located between mile markers 27 and 28 on the road to Hana.

 Online Resourses and Apps

 You can research lots of reviews from Yelp.com before you go to Maui.
 Also, you can download their app to your smart phone to find restaurants while you’re on Maui.

 Hundreds of TripAdvisor members have reviewed and rated Maui restaurants.
 You’ll find a mixture of reviews written by local residents as well as visitors.
 I’ll organize TripAdvisor reviews by geography and concentrate on the areas where you’ll likely be staying or sight-seeing.

 TripAdvisor’s West Maui Restaurants (includes Kapalua, Kaanapali, and Lahaina)

 TripAdvisor’s East Maui